-CAPS counselors in Portsmouth and Rochester work with students at any point in their program on developing academic skills and strategies, as well as organizational and other life management techniques.
+CAPS counselors in Portsmouth work with students at any point in their program on developing academic skills and strategies, as well as organizational and other life management techniques.
 Specialty advising is available in the areas described below, and students may work collaboratively with faculty and CAPS counselors around these topics.
 When appropriate, students are referred to outside agencies for further assistance.
 Students referred to CAPS through an Academic Alert Form from a faculty or staff member will be contacted to receive these services.
+Students in CTE programs who are placed on academic probation will be contacted by the Program Recovery Specialist in CAPS to offer coaching.